DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 Intuitively, a set is open if every point has "breathing room" in every direction.
 Points on the boundary do not have this "breathing room", since any neighborhood around them must include points outside the set.

+{% footnote_body() %}
-<p id='footnote-f' class='opacity-60'><small><b>f</b>: The astute reader will notice that the concept of neighborhoods, and by extension open sets, extends to higher dimensions very easily.
-Indeed, by replacing the absolute value with the Euclidean norm in the definition of neighborhood, we enter the setting for $\mathbb{R}^n$.</small></p>
+The astute reader will notice that the concept of neighborhoods, and by extension open sets, extends to higher dimensions very easily.
+Indeed, by replacing the absolute value with the Euclidean norm in the definition of neighborhood, we enter the setting for $\mathbb{R}^n$.
+{% end %}